Apple Destinations Throughout Central PA16 stops

 The Inn at Ragged Edge (7) near Chambersburg, built in 1900 as a summer home for Colonel Moorhead Kennedy and his family, is the perfect place for an overnight stop.
 The Kennedy family were large supporters of the Pennsylvania fruit culture, and the property once had extensive orchards.
 Take in the beautiful woodwork in the interior of the home and the exquisite outdoor grounds, especially the creek area, before calling it a day.
 Guests rave about the breakfasts here too.

-Round Barn and Market
+Historic Round Barn & Farm Market

 298 Cashtown Rd, Biglerville, PA 17307

-The next morning, it is just twenty minutes east on Route 30 to the Round Barn and Market (8).
+The next morning, it is just twenty minutes east on Route 30 to the Historic Round Barn & Farm Market (8).
 This beautiful building is an example of one of the few round barns left in the country.
 Here you can find a large selection of apples and other produce, as well as lots of locally made small batch foods.
 Out back, you can visit the donkeys and horses.

 The Thirsty Farmer Brew Works